Terradue/doc-tep-geohazards/source/tutorials/dsm-opt.rst

         :width: 750px
         :align: center

-Click on the data package, hold shift and Drag and Drop all four results in the *Sentinel-2 products* field in the service panel on the right:
+Click on the data package, hold shift and Drag and Drop all three results in the *Pleiades stereo images* field in the service panel on the right:

 .. figure:: assets/tuto_dsmopt_4.png
 	:figclass: align-center